Raigyo/mean-stack-whisky/README.md

 ### Observable

-An observable is source of ollections of multiple values pushed when we suscribe.
+An observable is source of collections of multiple values pushed when we suscribe.

 ### Observer